mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 the same Exposure\_3\_137997742.csv and Outcome\_3\_137997742.csv files with SNPs which are significant (p − value ≤ 5E-08) and 0.5Mb around 137997742 on
 chromosome 3.
 Please make sure you give the p-value in the format ()E-(), distance as int (500000, not 500000.0) abd position as int (137997742, not 137997742.0).

+Notice, you can give, position of the chosen *snp* (if you do not give this, by default, the position of the lead *snp* is chosen.
+Hence this function can also be used if you do not have a specific *snp* in mind and just need to prune your data on a chromosome and *hotspot* by distance), distance (radius) and pvalue threshold as the last three arguments.

 ### 4.5.2  Choose your *Snp* and get exposure and outcome data within *chosen* LD-range.

 To make sure that you have data from the same locus and have *snps* abouve *chosen* LD-threshold (ex.
 0.01) excluded, you can choose a *snp* and run the function `Prune_Snps_LD.py`.
-This function takes as input exposure data which you used to extract the GWAS summary data from the MR-Base package, GWAS summary data and chromosome on which your chosen *snp* lies, as first three compulsory arguments.
-Additionally, you can give, position of the chosen *snp* (if you do not give this, by default, the position of the lead *snp* is chosen.
-Hence this function can also be used if you do not have a specific *snp* in mind and just need to prune your data on a chromosome and *hotspot* by LD), LD threshold and pvalue threshold as the last three arguments.
 Once you run this, you will get *snps* (that pass a certain p-value threshold, ex.
 5E-8) on the chromosome (integer given as argument for chromosome number) within *chosen* distance around the position of the *snp* (specified by the argument for position of this *snp*), saved in exposure and outcome data *.csv* files.
 These files will be saved in the same directory as the original files with the suffix of the chromosome and position appended to them.

+Please give as input:

+Compulsory:

+- Exposure Dataset/Path to exposure dataset.

+- Outcome Dataset/Path to outcome dataset.

+- chromosome on which your chosen *snp* lies.

+Additionally,

+- Position (int, ex 137997742) on which your chosen *snp* lies.
+(Default: Position of lead *snp*)

+- Lower LD threshold (float, example 0.01), SNPs with LD less than or equal to 0.01 with lead SNP will not be included.
+  default: 0.01

+- P-value threshold (float, example 5E-8), SNPs with p-value lower than this (in the GWAS data), will not be included.
+  default: 5E-8

 As an example, if you run